apache/storm/docs/Command-line-client.md

 Syntax: `storm upload_credentials topology-name [credkey credvalue]*`

 Uploads a new set of credentials to a running topology
-   * `-e --exception`: optioanl flag.
+   * `-e --exception`: optional flag.
 If set, command will fail and throw exception if no credentials were uploaded.

 ### version